-75 The Commission is unable to accept the Government's proposition.
-It was clear by the time the book was published in the USA that the confidentiality of information held by Peter Wright had been destroyed.
-The Commission observes that the Government had taken no steps to prevent earlier disclosure of information by Mr. Wright.
-Moreover, the Government made no attempt to prevent the importation of "Spycatcher" into the UK.
+89. The Commission is unable to accept the Government's proposition.
+It was clear by the time the book was published in the USA that the confidentiality of the information held by Peter Wright had been destroyed.
+The Commission observes that the Government made no attempt to prevent the book's importation into the UK.
 The Commission fails to see a pressing social need to prevent the British public reading about something which the rest of the world was free to read by then and which concerned a matter of major interest to them.
-Moreover, the argument concerning the merely temporary nature of the injunctions loses its cogency when account is taken of the fact that, first, related proceedings against the Observer and Guardian newspapers had been underway for some considerable time before the applicants became involved in them; secondly, once the applicants were joined in these proceedings even so they took over a year to complete and, thirdly, the evidence upon which the House of Lords based its decision on the merits in October 1988 was available by July 1987.
+Moreover, the argument concerning the merely temporary nature of the injunctions loses its cogency when account is taken of the fact that the proceedings in question took over two years and the fact that the evidence upon which the House of Lords based its decision on the merits in October 1988 was substantially available at the outset in July 1986 and fully available by July 1987.

-76. In these circumstances the Commission is of the opinion that the interlocutory injunctions imposed by the House of Lords on 30 July 1987, continuing in force until 13 October 1988, and which bound the applicants, were not necessary and met no pressing social need to maintain the authority and impartiality of the judiciary within the meaning of Article 10 para.
+90. In these circumstances the Commission is of the opinion that the refusal to discharge the interlocutory injunctions against the applicants as of 30 July 1987 was not necessary and met no pressing social need to maintain the authority and impartiality of the judiciary within the meaning of Article 10 para.
 2 (Art.
 10-2) of the Convention.